tom-pollak/notes/SYS2/Exam/SYS2 Exam.md

 Sharing memory between computers can allow processes to share chunks of data.
 However, a problem with this method is that it is hard to synchronize each computer's actions with the other when they access the shared memory, and this can lead to race conditions.
 This would be exemplified with the high latency, as the two processes are on different computers.
 This could also be insecure to let another computer write directly to your computer's memory if the other computer was not trustable.

 Memory passing is a much better use case for this situation as it does not share variables, so does not suffer from the synchronization issues that were the big disadvantage of memory sharing.
 The link between the computers can either be direct, in which the processes on each computer targets the other directly, or indirect, in which the two computers can send and receive data from a predetermined port.

+Message passing does require an overhead in processing the message, which is not the case with shared memory, where the programs can directly expose their state.
 The messages may be either synchronous or asynchronous and bidirectional or unidirectional, allowing more flexibility in the implementation of the communication.
 This is a much better method of communicating and is the current standard in modern communication technology.

 ## 5.